 Another U.S. official said that the prime minister isn't budging on settlements in a way that will satisfy Palestinians, who broke off the peace talks when Israeli resumed settlement construction in late September.

-But it wasn't clear whether that meant Netanyahu was unwilling to compromise at all on settlements.
+But it wasn't clear whether that meant Netanyahu was unwilling compromise at all on settlements.

 The Palestinian Authority refused to go back to the negotiating table until the Israeli government extended the settlement freeze.

-As the stalemate continues, the Palestinian side has threatened to seek international recognition of a Palestinian state based on borders from 1967, a move opposed both by Israel and the United States.
+As the stalemate continues, the Palestinian side has been threatening to seek international recognition of a Palestinian state based on borders from 1967, a move opposed both by Israel and the United States.

 Clinton met Thursday with Netanyahu about the resumption of peace talks.
 Their meeting was followed by a joint statement that said their discussion included "a friendly and productive exchange of views on both sides."

-CNN's Kevin Flower and Elise Labott contributed to this report.
+CNN's Elise Labott and Kareem Khadder contributed to this report.